-- You spend more than half your time doing the same work as those you supervise;
+- You spend more than half of your time doing the same work as those you supervise

-- You are wrongfully labeled a manager or supervisor;
+- You're wrongfully classified as a manager or supervisor

-- You work in your company's IT department and you spend most of your time troubleshooting fellow employees' computer problems—as opposed to running and managing the whole IT department as your title indicates; or,
+- You work in your company's IT department and you spend most of your time troubleshooting fellow employees' computer problems—as opposed to running and managing the entire IT department as your title indicates

-Good workers often do whatever is necessary, for however long it takes, to get the job done.
-But even if you make a salary or are a manager or supervisor, that doesn't mean you aren’t entitled to overtime pay when you make those extra efforts
+Diligent employees often do whatever is necessary, for however long it takes, to get the job done.
+But even if you're a salaried employee—or you're a manager or supervisor—that doesn't mean you're not entitled to overtime pay when you undertake these necessary extra efforts.

 If you believe you've met the above criteria, you may very well have a claim for overtime pay.
 If this is the case or even if you're not sure and need advice, take action now.
 There's no charge and everything is kept confidential.
 Contact us today—the employment law experts at Lawyers for Employee & Consumer Rights.